SovaNetwork/brand-kit/readme.md

 # Sova Brand Kit

 ## Overview
 This brand kit contains all essential visual assets for the Sova brand identity.
-Sova represents the evolution of Bitcoin, built as a modular EVM-compatible chain that interacts directly with BTC.

 ## Logo Usage Guidelines